GabeScott/standard-works-vault/General Conference/2008 October - Holy Temples, Sacred Covenants.md

 # Holy Temples, Sacred Covenants

-*By By Silvia H. Allred - First Counselor in the Relief Society General Presidency*
+By Silvia H. Allred - *First Counselor in the Relief Society General Presidency*

 *Given in the October session of the 2008 General Conference*

+>*The temples are sacred, holy places.
+They are a source of spiritual power and strength.
+They are a place of revelation.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2008/10/holy-temples-sacred-covenants?lang=eng)